swseverance/core/tutorials/guides/02_react/react.md

 npm start
 ```

-This will install all necessary dependencies and will run the **Clients** app on port 3000, the **Stocks** app on port 3001 and the **Stock Details** app on port 3002.
+This will install all necessary dependencies and will run the **Clients** app on port 3000, the **Stocks** app on port 3001, the **Stock Details** app on port 3002 and the Workspaces App on port 9300.
 The pages will reload whenever you make edits.

 ### 1.2.
 Solution Files